 1. The mediator is an impartial and neutral third party who provides a balanced negotiation process.
 The mediator will not make decisions, take sides or provide counselling or legal advice.2.
 There is no solicitor-client privilege between the mediator and the parties.3.
 The parties will agree on the issues to be mediated.4.
 The mediator may have an intern or observer present.5.
 The mediation will be private.
 Other persons may attend with the consent of all parties, provided they agree to be bound by the confidentiality provisions herein.6.
 Mediation is a voluntary process.
 Any party or the mediator may terminate it at any time.7.
 The mediator, intern and Riverdale shall not be liable to any party for any act or omission in connection with a mediation conducted under this agreement, nor for any agreement arising out of this process, whether the parties have legal advice or not.
 In particular, the mediator, intern and Riverdale will not be liable for the consequences of any report made, in good faith, to a Children’s Aid Society, the police or the other third party in accordance with paragraphs 8-12 herein.8.
-The parties will sign any applicable terms for Online Mediation in the event that the parties and the mediator choose to conduct their mediation using online technology, in whole or in part, and those terms shall form part of this Agreement.
+The parties will sign any applicable Terms for Online Family Dispute Resolution in the event that the parties and the mediator choose to conduct their mediation using online technology, in whole or in part, and those terms shall form part of this Agreement.

 9. The mediator and the parties shall keep confidential all information prepared, or provided, disclosed or exchanged during or for the purpose of the mediation, including progress notes, Mediation Summary Reports (MSRs), emails and other communications between the parties themselves, and the parties and the mediator, intern or the other third party.
 The parties will not divulge anything said or done during the mediation process to anyone who was not present, unless they agree otherwise.
 The parties will agree to reasonable sharing of information with all necessary third parties such as new partners, accountants, counsellors etc. The parties shall not take photographs of any part of this mediation, nor shall they post any information about it on any social media, in emails to third parties or in any other way.10.
 These confidentiality provisions apply to interns, co-mediators, observers and any third party participants.11.
 Either or both parties may have their lawyers attend the mediation.
 Other professionals or persons whose attendance is required by one or both parties may attend with the consent of all parties and the mediator, and shall agree to be bound by the confidentiality provisions of this agreement.12.
 The parties acknowledge that the fact that mediation has been held or that they entered into an Agreement to Mediate may not be confidential in relation to the court process.
 They authorize the mediator to disclose to the court, where appropriate, that a mediation has occurred, and whether or not an agreement was reached.13.
 We do not guarantee that mediation will be confidential; the mediator may disclose information about the mediation: